-2023 Hurricane & Storm Season at Disney World
+Guide to 2026 Hurricane & Storm Season at Disney World

 One downside to summer & fall trips to Walt Disney World is tropical storm season.
-This post covers the 2023 Atlantic hurricane season forecast, tips for staying dry during rain & preparedness info for staying safe during Florida’s intense weather.
-(Updated May 15, 2023.)
+This post covers the Atlantic hurricane season forecast, tips for staying dry during rain & preparedness info for staying safe during Florida’s intense weather.

 In recent years, Hurricanes Dorian, Matthew, Irma, and Ian have all impacted the parks and resorts to varying degrees–in some cases, causing multi-day closures.
 This is definitely something to be cognizant of before booking your trip.
 This isn’t to say you should avoid September or other peak hurricane months, but it’s important to be aware of while weighing the pros and cons of various times to visit.

 In an average year, the NOAA forecasts over a dozen named storms.
-While this is a lot of storms, it’s highly unlikely that any of these will make landfall and subsequently significantly impact Walt Disney World.
+While this is a lot of storms, it’s highly unlikely that any of these will make landfall in Florida and subsequently significantly impact Walt Disney World.
 It’s still uncommon to face park closures due to storms, but it has happened several times.
 However, even storms hundreds of miles off the coast can make for long, rainy days–rather than the normal afternoon showers that are a fact of life in Florida during the summer and fall.

 With that in mind, let’s start with a look at the upcoming Atlantic hurricane season forecast and how it could have an impact on Walt Disney World…

-2023 ATLANTIC HURRICANE SEASON FORECAST
+2026 ATLANTIC HURRICANE SEASON FORECAST

 What follows is the rest of our general advice on visiting Walt Disney World during storm season–and our experience staying at Walt Disney World while the parks closed due to a hurricane…